sumkumar/OpenAIgym-stable-baseline3-rl/README.md

 # OpenAIgym-stable-baseline3-rl
-Examples of RL agents in envs with stable-baseline3 library Based on the following refernces
+Examples of RL agents in envs with stable-baseline3 library Based on the following references

 https://github.com/DLR-RM/stable-baselines3